You’ve got it all planned out.

 What are excess mileage charges?
 Can they be avoided? and are they always a bad thing?
-We’ll give you the lowdown, as well as some things to keep in mind when considering what annual mileage allowance you should choose when signing up for a lease car.
+We’ll give you the lowdown, as well as some things to keep in mind when considering what annual mileage allowance you should choose when signing up for a business or personal contract hire deal.

 What are excess mileage charges?

 If you’ve been considering a lease car, chances are you’ve heard of excess mileage charges by now.
 When you choose a lease deal, you also choose an annual mileage.
 This is the number of miles you’re allowed to drive each year before.
 Of course, you can drive more than that… but it will cost you.